80

 Your Expertise

 Pay a visit to your prospective new market.
-Showcase your items at trade shows and network with new people.
+Showcase your items at trade shows and network with new people. - Decide on a marketing strategy.

 One of four options is available to you.